cojiugwo/ai-automation-n8n-workflows/README.md

-# AI Automation: Build LLM Apps & AI-Agents with n8n & APIs
+# AI-Automation: LLM Apps & AI-Agents using n8n & APIs/Tools
-A portfolio of AI automation workflows built using n8n, APIs, and LLMs.
+A portfolio of AI-Automation workflows of series LLM Apps & AI-Agents developed using n8n, APIs, and LLMs.
-AI Automation: Build LLM Apps & AI-Agents with n8n & APIs